 The team on the right, the red team, is given the “last pick” advantage.
-In the case of Resurgence, they were able to view the entire RRQ hero line up before deciding which hero to pick to round up their own team composition and how to better deal with RRQ’s draft.
+They’re able to view the blue team’s hero line up before deciding which hero to pick to round up their own team composition and how to better deal with their opponent’s draft.

-The last thing to note in draft pick are Battle Spells, which are shown as rounded icons next to each hero’s portrait.
-There are currently 12 unique spells to choose from, each of which give heroes an added utility skill.
+The last thing to note in draft pick are Battle Spells, which are shown as rounded icons next to each hero’s portrait, which give heroes an added utility skill.

-The most common Battle Spell selected is Flicker, represented by the yellow icon locked in by four out of five RRQ players.
+The most common Battle Spell selected is Flicker, represented by the yellow icon.
 It teleports a hero for a short, fixed distance, and helps them to escape or engage.
 Like all abilities, it has a cooldown timer, so players tend to be prudent to its use.

 HUD and lane assignments